 3. Using a password manager

 Password managers are programs or software that store all your passwords in a single place, in an encrypted form.
+They are a set of tools for basic management of your WordPress site.
 It’s like having a password-protected file to store your passwords in that you need a very strong ‘master password’ to log into the Password Manager.
-However, password managers encrypt all your passwords before storing them either on your local computer, or on the cloud.
+However, password managers encrypt all your passwords before storing them either on your local computer or on the cloud.
 This storage destination depends on the type of password manager you use.

 There are three types of password managers.
-Firstly, there password managers that are offered as a bonus feature with a security product or another software (like extensions to antivirus software, or to browsers.
+Firstly, there password managers that are offered as a bonus feature with a security product or other software (like extensions to antivirus software, or to browsers.
 Secondly, there are standalone password managing products which store your encrypted password on your computer (an example of this would be KeePass).
-Finally there are web-based password managers, which store your encrypted passwords in a location known to them, and hence provide the functionality of auto-filling up your password fields and even forms.
+Finally, there are web-based password managers, which store your encrypted passwords in a location known to them and hence provide the functionality of auto-filling up your password fields and even forms.

 Password managers too have their own pros and cons.